 Orka lets you log in with your MacStadium Customer Portal credentials.
 Based on the role configured in the Customer Portal, you will have administrative or regular user privileges.
 By default, you will have access to the orka-default namespace.
 If you have been added to additional role bindings, you might be able to access additional namespaces.

 orka3 commands.
 Your token is stored locally in the ~/.kube/config file.
-Note that your token has a validity duration of one hour.
-Afterward, you must obtain and pass a new token in your CLI or API calls.
+Personal tokens (SSO login) are valid for one hour.
+Afterward, you must log in again to obtain a new token.

 You now need to get your Orka authentication token from your ~/.kube/config:

-Starting with Orka 3.0.0, you can use the built-in Swagger UI to execute API calls directly against your cluster.
-In your browser, navigate to<ORKA_API_URL>/api/v1/swagger, click AUthorize , and type Bearer <TOKEN>.
+You can use the built-in Swagger UI to execute API calls directly against your cluster.
+In your browser, navigate to<ORKA_API_URL>/api/v1/swagger, click Authorize , and type Bearer <TOKEN>.
 For every call that you want to run, just click Try it out and fill the required details.

 - Check the available resources in your cluster: